cloudfoundry/route-registrar/README.md

     - `route_service_url` is optional.
 When provided, Gorouter will proxy requests received for the `uris` above to this address.
     - `health_check` is optional and explained in more detail below.
+    - `options` is optional and explained in more detail below.

 1. Run route-registrar binaries using the following command
   ```bash